johndimm/WhatLooksGood/README.md

     | 139 | pork sandwich    | substring |
     | 140 | spring rolls     | substring |

-## The concept of dish
+## Extending the dish concept

 We have a list of strings that appear to be menu items or dishes.
 To apply that information to the full set of captions, search every dish in each caption.
-The photo caption also gives the restaurant where the picture was taken.
-We found 63,922 of these.
+If a caption contains the word "burger", we assume it can be usefully shown on the Burger page, even if it does not contain a burger.
+(It turns out these exceptions are rare.)
+The photo caption also helps out by providing the restaurant where the picture was taken.
+We found 63,922 of these matches.

     +----+------------------------+---------+-----------+------------------------+---------+
     | id | business_id            | dish_id | source    | photo_id               | matched |